Python

 Inline Experiment Return Value

-object with a few useful properties:
+A call to run returns a Result object with a few useful properties:

 result = gb.run(exp)